 The Chang’e 4 mission, launched in December 2018, has helped China create history as the Chang’e 4 spacecraft landed on the far side of the moon this Thursday.
-The spacecraft, which had traveled to the moon from the Earth within three days since its launch had since spent its time on the lunar orbit, in preparation for the touch down on the Von Karman crater.
+The spacecraft, which had travelled to the moon from the Earth within three days since its launch, had since spent its time in the lunar orbit in preparation for the touchdown on the Von Karman crater.

 The Von Karman crater is a relatively flat surface on the far side of the moon, which now also boasts of being the surface to accommodate the Chang’e 4 spacecraft, the first mission from Earth to witness the hitherto unseen far surface of the moon.

 The state news agency, Xinhua, tweeted as Chang’e 4 landed on the lunar surface this Thursday morning, Beijing time.
 Xinhua has cited the China National Space Administration to add that the space probe, comprising of a lander and a rover,